-Are garden beasties like aphids, mites and slugs mauling your fresh, tender veggies?
-If you’re working hard to keep your garden organic but losing the battle of wills against hungry bugs and garden insects, here are a few all-natural homemade pesticides and bug sprays that you can use to try and zap those bad bugs out.
+Are garden pests mauling your fresh, tender veggies?
+If you’re losing the battle against hungry bugs and garden insects, try these homemade pesticide recipes and bug sprays for an all-natural solution to your garden pest problem.

-To make this natural, homemade insecticide, mix 7-10 crushed garlic cloves, 1 tbsp of powdered cayenne pepper, and 3 cups hot water.
+To make this natural insecticide, mix 7-10 crushed garlic cloves, 1 tbsp of powdered cayenne pepper, and 3 cups hot water.
 Allow the mixture to sit for 2-3 days, strain away the garlic, and spray on plants and bugs as needed.
-Resist the urge to taste this concoction, however, as garlic is prone to botulism.
+Resist the urge to taste this concoction, however, as garlic is prone to producing the bacteria that cause botulism.

 Citrus Slug-Slaying Homemade Pesticide

-If you’ve got a slug and snail problem, this acidic and lemony-fresh homemade pesticide should do the trick.
+If you’ve got a slug and snail problem, the recipe for this acidic and lemony-fresh homemade pesticide should do the trick.

-To make this homemade insecticide, grate the rinds of 2 lemons and 2 oranges (or substitute grapefruit instead), then add the peels to 3 cups boiling water.
+To make this noxious homemade bug spray, grate the rinds of 2 lemons and 2 oranges (or substitute grapefruit instead), then add the peels to 3 cups boiling water.
 Remove from heat, cover and let steep overnight.
 To use, strain, pour into a spray bottle, and spray directly onto bugs and slugs.
-For added effectiveness, follow up with a dash salt (and watch them sizzle).
+For added effectiveness, follow up with a dash salt (and watch your slugs sizzle).

 Homemade Tobacco Pesticide